amitavm/jd/README.md

 JDS implements an HTTP based API, for the simple reason that it's easy to do that in most modern languages.
 (We are using Go.)
-But please note that it's only an HTTP API, and not the usual REST kind of API.
-That means it doesn't implement the standard CRUD methods.
+But please note that it's only an HTTP API, and not the usual REST kind of API: it doesn't implement the usual CRUD methods.

 By design, JDS needs to support a variety of commands, many more than the number of HTTP verbs.
 We also want to make it possible to add more commands in the future, if need be.
 For these reasons, we have used a simple (and not uncommon) convention of using a POST endpoint called `cmd` to implement all such "custom" commands.

+The response from JDS is always the current, complete state of the dirlist---unless some error occurs.

 ## Control Flow